All Shadows and Zero Substance; Review

-Though blessed with an interesting concept – acclaimed dancers performing with interactive media that responded to their movement - Daniil Simkin: Falls the Shadow deflated itself with repetitive choreography that failed to integrate the contributions of its all-star production team.
-A principal dancer with ABT, Simkin is on a quest to become this era’s Nijinski and Diaghilev.
-While Nijinki is in sight, with muddled work like this he is 100 years too early to even consider Diaghilev.
-The problem, as always, was the execution.
+Despite an interesting concept – acclaimed dancers performing with interactive media that responds to movement - Daniil Simkin: Falls the Shadow deflated itself with repetitive choreography that failed to integrate the contributions of its all-star production team.
+A principal dancer with American Ballet Theatre, Simkin is on a quest to become this era’s Nijinsky and Diaghilev.
+While Nijinky is in sight, with muddled work like this he is 100 years too early to even consider Diaghilev.
+The usual suspect?
+Execution.

 Though given the Guggenheim rotunda with limitless projection capabilities as his arena, choreographer Alejandro Cerrudo got lost in a relentless rehash of repetitive choreographic phrases.
-Where he differs with Philip Glass - who also deploys repetition, though to scintillating effect – is that Glass has a point of view.
+Where he differs from Philip Glass - who also deploys repetition, though to scintillating effect – is that Glass has a point of view.
 And much better music.
+The rhythmless background noise of Falls was cousin to any soundtrack you’ve ever forgotten.

 Choreographically, Cerrudo set the dancers spinning in circles around themselves; soutenue into ronde de jambe devant into arabesque turns appeared more commonly than daisy-chain bourées in a Balanchine ballet.
 It was interesting the first ten times one saw it.
-Unfortunately these phrases tended to overstay their welcome by a factor of 50.
-During one particular patch of ennui, the four dancers threw projected “energy balls” - a la Goku from Dragon Ball Z - at each other; for a solid 5 minutes.
-Combine this with tricked out task oriented exercises – the always wonderful Brett Conway twirling about and kicking at a clock projection that dissolved as he “touched” it – and you had a tiresome exhibition of “look what I can do” that failed to do more than admire its own pretentiousness.
+Unfortunately phrases like this tended to overstay their welcome by a factor of 50.
+During one particular patch of ennui, the four dancers threw projected “energy balls” - á la Goku from Dragon Ball Z - at each other; for a solid 5 minutes.
+Combine this with tricked-out task oriented exercises – the always wonderful Brett Conway twirling about and kicking at a clock projection that dissolved as he “touched” it – and you had a tiresome exhibition of “look what I can do” that failed to do more than admire its own preciousness.

-Though he was only one part of the team, as the choreographer it was Cerrudo’s job to successfully integrate the production’s disparate elements into a cohesive package.
-He failed.
-Two of his duets were really quite wonderful – particularly the spiraling pas de deux for Conway and Ana Lopez - but 10 minutes of ingenuity out of an hour of doldrums makes for a poor batting average.
+As a dance concert Falls was not a complete failure.
+Two of Cerrudo’s duets were really quite wonderful – particularly the spiraling pas de deux for Conway and Ana Lopez - but six minutes of ingenuity out of 30 minutes of doldrums makes for a poor batting average.
 In stark contrast to my dissatisfaction, the audience applauded enthusiastically.
 Perhaps I missed the point.

 Agree?
 Disagree?
 I invite you to share your thoughts with me on twitter: @juanmichaelii